girder/large_image/README.rst

 - Tile serving made easy
 - Supports a wide variety of geospatial and medical image formats
-- Convert to tiled Cloud Optimized (Geo)Tiffs
+- Convert to tiled Cloud Optimized (Geo)Tiffs (also known as pyramidal tiffs)
+- Python methods for retiling or accessing regions of images efficiently

 Quick Installation via pip